Occupational Licensing Review Act (Formerly part of Occupational Board Reform Model Act)

 (g) The staff’s analysis of the need for regulation in (e) will include the effects of legislation, including the legislation’s scope of practice, on opportunities for workers, consumer choices and costs, general unemployment, market competition, governmental costs, and other effects.

-(h) The staff’s analysis of the need for regulation in (e) also will compare the legislation to whether and how other states regulate the occupation.
+(h) The staff’s analysis of the need for regulation in (e) also will compare the legislation to whether and how other states regulate the occupation, including the occupation’s scope of practice that other states use and the personal qualifications other states require.

 (i) The staff will report its findings and recommendations to the initial and subsequent committees that will hear the legislation.
 The report will include recommendations addressing: